NP6/slate/source/includes/_targets.md

 // If Id Target is specified
 $value = ["12345","12345"]
 // If segment is specified
-$value = XX // XX being the id of the segment, numerical type
+$value = XX // XX being the id of the segment, alphanumerical type

 $targets = [
     "type" => "unicity", // or id or segment